 Adding a Contact ID acts as a contact specific identifier, which could help with data management throughout your campaign.

 NB * Before importing your Contact File, take a look through the data and try to gauge what data points you really need to include during import.
 Depending on the size and context of your campaign you may decide to keep all of the data points but in some instances, you may find it is not necessary to import them all.

 If your contact file doesn’t contain all the information you would like.
 You can use Custom Fields to add certain data points, which you may wish to track or help with segmenting your data.

 Custom Field Suggestions: Contact Preference, Party Member, Residency Type, Yard Sign.

 * We have a special field for Election/Voting History

-You can track the data through custom fields whilst canvassing or you can pre-populate your voter file with this data before import.
+You can track the data through custom fields during outreach interactions or you can pre-populate your contact file with this data before import.

 Filtering for NULL Values

 In Ecanvasser you can filter a data point for a value.
 For example, if when you import your a column for an Election, those who voted are marked with an X, but those who did not have a blank cell, you will only be able to filter for those who have voted, not those who have not.

 As such, you may wish to update your database in excel to allow you to do so.
 To do so (assuming your elections column is column A), simply insert a new column, and insert this formula in to the first row of it: =IF(A="X","Yes","No")